Set up your timetable and course structure in Arbor

 Scheduling registers and adding students

-I order to be able to take attendance for courses, and do other things such as record behaviour an assessments, you need to make sure you have also added timetable slots and students.
+To be able to take attendance for courses and do other things, such as record behaviour and assessments, you need to make sure you have also added timetable slots and students.

 Schedule your registers:

-Enrol your students into this class, so they will appear on the registers:
+Enrol your students on this class, so they will appear on the registers:

 • You can import enrolments from TimeTabler’s Options area following these instructions: Importing Options from TimeTabler